Thynix/mediocre-mapper-pull/README.md

 # Mediocre Mapper Pull

-This Beat Saber plugin adds a button in-game to pull WIP map from a [Mediocre Mapper Multi-Mapper server](https://github.com/squeaksies/MediocreMapper/blob/master/ServerReadme.md#mediocre-mapper-multi-mapper-server-setup).
+This Beat Saber plugin adds a button in-game to pull a WIP map from a [Mediocre Mapper Multi-Mapper server](https://github.com/squeaksies/MediocreMapper/blob/master/ServerReadme.md#mediocre-mapper-multi-mapper-server-setup).

 Choose whether to have the button on the main pane using the _MODS_ menu.